daos-stack/daos/docs/admin/deployment.md

   config file below)

-After the certificates have been securely distributed, the DAOS configuration files must be updated in order to enable authentication and secure communications.
+After the certificates have been securely distributed, the DAOS configuration files must be updated to enable authentication and secure communications.
 These examples assume that the configuration and certificate files have been installed under `/etc/daos`:

 ```yaml